-The Amenam-Kpono field sits astride offshore blocks OML 99 and OML 70, about 30km off the eastern part of the Niger Delta.
-Discovered in 1990, it is one of the largest conventional offshore developments in West Africa.
-It is operated Elf Petroleum Nigeria, in partnership with ExxonMobil and state-owned Nigerian National Petroleum Corporation (NNPC).
-Water depth is 40m.
+The Amenam-Kpono field, located about 30km off the eastern part of the Niger Delta, is one of the largest conventional offshore developments in West Africa.
+It is operated by Elf Petroleum Nigeria in partnership with ExxonMobil and the state-owned Nigerian National Petroleum Corporation (NNPC).

 Cumulative production over 30 years will amount to 588 million barrels of oil.

 The Amenam-Kpono field was formed from sand deposited in the Niger Delta during the Miocene epoch.
 It consists of six hydrocarbon-bearing reservoirs ranging from 3,400m to 4,700m below the seabed.